Childcare and Parenting Services (CAPS)

 GCCA Membership has its benefits - when you're struggling with CAPS issues at your center, we can be your advocate.
 To become a GCCA member, click here.

-- Georgia does NOT keep a waiting list for families needed child care assistance
+- Georgia does NOT keep a waiting list for families needing child care assistance

 - The program is now restricted to 12 priority groups for new applicants and low income, hard working families will not be able to get help

-- Quality cost money yet the market rate reimbursement had not even kept up with modest rate increases
+- Quality costs money yet the market rate reimbursement had not even kept up with modest rate increases

 - Families will be forced to quit working, seek unlicensed care or leave children at home